Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 • Large visible scarring

-• Skin loss more than anticipated
+• Skin loss is more than anticipated

 • Changes in skin sensation around the area of surgery

-• Change in skin color
+• Change in skin colour

 • Recurrent looseness of skin